Formal announcement of King Charles III to take place

 - Published

-The proclamation formally confirming King Charles as the monarch is due to be read out in Leicester.
+The official proclamation formally confirming King Charles as the monarch is due to be read out in Derbyshire.

-In a ceremony in London on Saturday the document was signed and announced and then, in keeping with tradition, sent across the UK.
+The document was signed and announced in London on Saturday and then, in keeping with tradition, sent across the UK.

-The Accession Proclamation will take place in the Town Hall at 13:00 BST on Sunday.
+The Accession Proclamation will be held at County Hall, Matlock, on Sunday at 13:00 BST and then in Derby's Market Place an hour later.

-It will be delivered by the High Sheriff, Mehmooda Duke MBE, alongside the Lord Lieutenant.
+Both events will be attended by the Lord Lieutenant and High Sheriff.

+Derbyshire High Sheriff Michael Copestake will read the proclamation after being introduced by the Lord Lieutenant of Derbyshire, Mrs Elizabeth Fothergill CBE.

-Also attending will be the Lord Mayor of Leicester, and chairman of the County Council, with the public invited to attend.
+The proclamation will be observed by civic dignitaries from the city and county, including the Mayor of Derby Councillor Robin Wood, and members of the public are invited to attend.

-Flags which had flown at half-mast since The Queen's death will be raised briefly to their full height to mark the start of His Majesty's reign.

-HM Lord Lieutenant of Leicestershire, Michael Kapur OBE, said: "We are all grieving The Queen and the next few days will be a period of collective mourning.
+In Derby, the Bishop of Derby will say a prayer, and the brief ceremony will end with the singing of the National Anthem.

+There will be the opportunity for guests to lay floral tributes at Cathedral Green afterwards.

 Former Prime Ministers